Highland Community College (Kansas)

-Highland Community College (HCC) is a public community college in Highland, Kansas.
+Highland Community College (HCC) is a public community college in Highland, Kansas, United States.

 History

 The college considers Highland University the precursor to Highland Community College, making it the first college in Kansas.

 Founding

-In November 1857 the Highland Presbytery was organized as part of the Missouri Synod and at the synods first meeting it was decided that a Presbyterian Acadamy would be established; By December the board had voted to establish Highland University in place of the Academy to satisfy the founders' goal for highland to become an Educational and Religious center for the new territories.
+In November 1857 the Highland Presbytery was organized as part of the Missouri Synod and at the synods first meeting it was decided that a Presbyterian Academy would be established; By December the board had voted to establish Highland University in place of the academy to satisfy the founders' goal for highland to become an Educational and Religious center for the new territories.
 James Cambell acted as board president and Irvin acting as Secretary.

 The Highland Town Company set aside four blocks on the western side of town for the college.
 The school was chartered by an act of the Kansas Territorial legislature, signed by Territorial Governor James W. Denver on February 9, 1858—making it one of the first three institutes of higher education incorporated in Kansas Territory, all of which were incorporated on that date.